Soloveitchik rabbinic dynasty: Rabbi Velvel Soloveitchik II

-Rabbi Yitzchok Zev "reb Velvel" Soloveitchik is the son of Rav Meshulam Dovid, as well as his successor as Rosh HaYeshiva of Yeshivas brisk.
-He carries the name of his grandfather, The Brisker Rov.
+Rabbi Yitzchok Zev Soloveitchik, commonly known as Reb Velvel, is the eldest son of Rabbi Meshulam Dovid Soloveitchik.
+Following his father's death in 2021, he succeeded him as rosh yeshiva of Yeshivas Brisk in Jerusalem.
+He was named after his grandfather, Rabbi Yitzchok Zev Soloveitchik, the Brisker Rov.

 Rabbi Moshe Soloveichik

-Rabbi Chaim Soloveitchik's other famous son was Rabbi Moshe Soloveichik.
+Rabbi Chaim Soloveitchik's other famous son was Rabbi Moshe Soloveichik (1879–1941).
 His works on the Rambam are known as the Chiddushei HaGram haLevi and "Chiddushei haGram ve'haGrid."
 He served as the Rabbi of Rasseyn and then of Chaslavich.
 He then moved to Warsaw where he served as rosh yeshiva of Tachkemoni Rabbinical Seminary.
 He moved to America in 1929 and was appointed as a rosh yeshiva at Rabbi Isaac Elchanan Theological Seminary (RIETS).
 (While RIETS has at no point ever called itself a "Brisk yeshiva" per se, it was home for many decades to Rabbi Moshe Soloveichik and later his sons.)
 His sons were the famous Rabbi Joseph Soloveitchik, who lived in Boston and commuted to teach Talmud at Yeshiva University in Manhattan; Dr. Samuel Soloveichik, a chemist as well as a Talmudic scholar; and Rabbi Ahron Soloveichik, who taught at Mesivta Rabbi Chaim Berlin and then at Yeshiva University.
 Rav Ahron founded and was the rosh yeshiva of Yeshivas Brisk in Chicago, Illinois.

 Rabbi Joseph B. Soloveitchik

-Rabbi Joseph B. Soloveitchik was a son of Moshe Soloveichik.
-He succeeded his father as the senior Rosh Yeshiva of RIETS in New York.
-As he rose to become an important leader of Modern Orthodox Jewry, he ordained close to 2,000 rabbis over the course of almost half a century thereby strengthening his status as "The Rav"—as he was 'the rabbis's rabbi'.
-He began the day school movement when he established Maimonides School as one of the first Jewish day schools outside the New York area in 1937 after arriving in Boston with Tanya Levitt Soloveitchik in 1935 to be the mara d'atra of the greater Boston Jewish community.
-Today, Maimonides maintains many of the Rav's radical educational posits including co-education and female Talmud study.
+Rabbi Joseph B. Soloveitchik (1903–1993) was a son of Moshe Soloveichik.
+In 1941, he succeeded his father as the senior Rosh Yeshiva of RIETS in New York.
+As he rose to become an important leader of Modern Orthodox Jewry, he ordained more than 2,000 rabbis over the course of almost half a century thereby strengthening his status as "The Rav"—as he was 'the rabbis's rabbi'.

+He established Maimonides School as one of the first Jewish day schools outside the New York area in 1937 after arriving in Boston with Tanya Levitt Soloveitchik in 1935 to be the mara d'atra of the greater Boston Jewish community.
+Maimonides maintains many of the Rav's radical educational posits including co-education and female Talmud study.
 He is often credited with being a primary founder of Modern Orthodoxy, a movement of Judaism which maintains that Jews must both practice a Halakhic life without shunning the outside world.
-He also gave much needed validity to the Zionist effort in his famous work "Kol Dodi Dofek".
-Although he was primarily a brilliant Talmudist, his most famous works of "Lonely Man of Faith", "Catharsis", "Halachic Man", and "Uvikkashtem Misham" are largely philosophical.
-A film called The Lonely Man of Faith: the Life and Legacy of Joseph B. Soloveitchik documents the Rav's lifework and personality in greater detail.
+He also gave much needed validity to the Zionist effort in his famous work Kol Dodi Dofek.
+Although he was primarily known as a Talmudist, his best-known works of Lonely Man of Faith, Catharsis, Halachic Man, and Uvikkashtem Misham are largely philosophical.